Chi-Square Test

 Elevate Your Data Analytics Career in 2025

 The Chi-Square test is a statistical procedure for determining the difference between observed and expected data.
-This test can also be used to decide whether it correlates to our data's categorical variables.
-It helps to determine whether a difference between two categorical variables is due to chance or a relationship between them.
+It can also be used to decide whether the data correlates with our categorical variables.
+Thus, it helps determine whether a difference between two categorical variables is due to chance or a relationship between them.

-A chi-square test or comparable nonparametric test is required to test a hypothesis regarding the distribution of a categorical variable.
+A Chi-Square or comparable nonparametric test is required to test a hypothesis regarding the distribution of a categorical variable.
 Categorical variables, which indicate categories such as animals or countries, can be nominal or ordinal.
-They cannot have a normal distribution since they only have a few particular values.
+They cannot have a normal distribution because they have only a few particular values.

 Chi-Square Test Formula